-Grade 10 Visual Arts (AVI2O) enables students to develop their skills in producing and presenting art by introducing them to new ideas, materials, and processes for artistic exploration and experimentation.
-Students will apply the elements and principles of design when exploring the creative process.
-Students will use the critical analysis process to reflect on and interpret art within a personal, contemporary, and historical context.
+Grade 10 Art encourages students to develop their skills in producing and presenting art by introducing them to new ideas, materials, and processes for artistic exploration and experimentation.
+Throughout this course, students will apply various design elements and principles as they expand their creative process.
+They will also learn to critically reflect on and interpret art within personal, contemporary, and historical contexts.

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the AVI2O course profile.